1520 Sedgwick Avenue

-1520 Sedgwick Avenue is a 102-unit apartment building in the Morris Heights neighborhood in the Bronx, New York City.
-Recognized as a long-time "haven for working class families," it has been historically accepted as the birthplace of hip hop.
+1520 Sedgwick Avenue is a 102-unit apartment building in the Morris Heights neighborhood of the Bronx in New York City.
+Described in The New York Times as a long-time "haven for working class families", it has been historically accepted as the birthplace of hip hop.

 The first mortgages for units at 1520 Sedgwick were made in 1967.
-After a long period of neglect and shady dealings in the 1990s and 2000s the building has been "highlighted by elected officials and tenant advocates as an emblem of New York’s affordable housing crisis."
-Senator Chuck Schumer called the building "the birthplace of predatory equity", and Representative José E. Serrano, called it "such a visible building."
+Following a long period of neglect and shady dealings in the 1990s and 2000s, observers described the building as a symbol of the city's affordable housing crisis.

 History

 The creation of the Cross Bronx Expressway uprooted thousands in the Bronx during the early 1970s, displacing communities, and fostering white flight.
 1520 Sedgwick Avenue, which received its first mortgage in 1967, is located on the Expressway.